Marijuana in the Workplace: How to Craft an HR Policy That's Right for Your Company

 In some states, marijuana is only legal for medicinal use.
 Others have approved the recreational use of cannabis products.
 This creates some added wrinkles when it comes to crafting a corporate drug policy.

 For example, some state-level courts have ruled that medical marijuana patients have a disability, which makes them members of a protected class.
 This means that employers cannot discriminate against patients who are using marijuana for medical purposes, and must be careful when firing or disciplining these employees.

 Federal courts and many state courts disagree with such rulings, however.
 It is essential that you figure out what the courts say in your own state, as this can have ramifications for hiring and firing employees, as well as for the accommodations you will have to make.

 What Needs to Be in a Company Drug Policy?

-Your company’s drug policy should be clear about both workplace use/intoxication and off-duty use.
-For example, your policy should spell out:
+Your company’s drug and substance abuse policy should be clear about both workplace use/intoxication and off-duty use.
+For example, your workplace drug policies should spell out:

 - Expectations (and discipline) around marijuana use in the workplace (including use before work or coming to work high),

-- What behaviors or events constitutes reasonable suspicion of intoxication,
+- What behaviors or events constitute reasonable suspicion of intoxication

 - Expectations around “off-duty” use (zero-tolerance, medical only, or recreational allowed)